-Image above: Wayside at the site of the Midlothian Mines, 2024.
+Image above: View from Second Deck of the Fort Fisher Visitor Center, 2025.
 Courtesy America's Best History.

 Spotlight on Lesser Known History